 - Signs and Symptoms

-Is anything growing on your child like a cyst, mole, sore, pimple?
+Is anything growing on your child like a cyst, mole, sore, or pimple?
 Does anything hurt in your child’s groin region?
 Are there red spots or rashes anywhere on your child’s body?
 Is there pain in any part of the body?

 - Family Medical History